hpcleuven/VscDocumentation/source/jobs/specifying_resources.rst

 be specified:

 - walltime,
-- number of nodes, number of processors per node, and
+- number of nodes and cores, and
 - memory.

+Additional specifications may be required for specialized hardware.

+.. _walltime:

 Walltime
 --------